 How to organize GDPR compliant online events

-The OpenAIRE Community of Practice for Training coordinators invites you to join this 1.5 hour-long webinar and collaborative writing sprint on organizing GDPR compliant online events.
+The OpenAIRE Community of Practice for Training coordinators hosted this 1.5 hour-long webinar and collaborative writing sprint on organizing GDPR compliant online events.

-Prodromos Tsiavos (Legal Adviser of "Athena" Research & Innovation Center and OpenAIRE) will provide good practice advice and Walter Scholger (Zentrum für Informationsmodellierung, Austrian Centre for Digital Humanities, Universität Graz) will talk about the Consent Form Wizard https://consent.dariah.eu/ followed by discussions on how to make sure that GDPR requirements are properly addressed and personal data is protected.
-It will cover best practices for online event organisation, including pre- and post-event (registration, carrying out, evaluation, etc.).
-It will also address the following aspects: how to inform correctly about a session recording and how to make the recordings available (e.g. with public chat messages, etc.), good practices on making collaborative documents (developed at online sessions) publicly available, issues to consider during large online events, how to optimize the online events workflows, whether national differences in Europe play a big role, etc. Plain language templates and checklists will be created in breakout group writing sprints and shared with a wider training community.
+Prodromos Tsiavos (Legal Adviser of "Athena" Research & Innovation Center and OpenAIRE) provided good practice advice and Walter Scholger (Zentrum für Informationsmodellierung, Austrian Centre for Digital Humanities, Universität Graz) talked about the Consent Form Wizard https://consent.dariah.eu/ followed by discussions on how to make sure that GDPR requirements are properly addressed and personal data is protected.
+It covered best practices for online event organisation, including pre- and post-event (registration, carrying out, evaluation, etc.).
+It also addressed the following aspects: how to inform correctly about a session recording and how to make the recordings available (e.g. with public chat messages, etc.), good practices on making collaborative documents (developed at online sessions) publicly available, issues to consider during large online events, how to optimize the online events workflows, whether national differences in Europe play a big role, etc. Plain language templates and checklists were discussed in breakout group writing sprints and will be shared with a wider training community.

-The following good practice recommendations will be developed during the writing sprints:
+The following good practice recommendations are being developed during the writing sprints:

 Seminario en español